-Providing liquidity for a project to be rewarded with that project’s tokens is one of the most used strategies in crypto.
-If you believe in a project’s future, then you want to keep that project’s tokens, as they might appreciate in value; otherwise, you can also sell the tokens you receive to earn a direct profit.
+Providing liquidity for a project to be rewarded with that project’s tokens is one of the most widespread strategies in DeFi.
+If users believe in a project's mission, then they want to keep that project’s tokens; otherwise, they can also swap the tokens they receive to lock in rewards immediately.

 The Basics of AMM Crypto Swaps

 DeFi swaps heavily rely on the liquidity provided by users.
-An Crypto Automated Market Maker (AMM) is one of DeFi’s most powerful tools for swapping tokens without the need for an intermediary (like a centralized exchange).
+A crypto Automated Market Maker (AMM) is one of DeFi’s most decentralized tools for swapping tokens without the need for an intermediary (like a centralized exchange).

 AMMs have historically been the most commonly used models for Decentralized Exchanges (DEXes).
 However, an AMM needs users to provide tokens to facilitate swaps, or it cannot operate.
-This is what a liquidity provider does.
+This is where liquidity providers have a role on a DEX.

-Providing liquidity usually involves depositing a project’s token and another token, typically stablecoins, into a DEX liquidity pool, such as Raydium or Orca on Solana.
-When you provide liquidity on an AMM, you receive an LP token as a “receipt” of your deposit.
+Providing liquidity usually involves depositing a project’s token and another token, typically a stablecoin, into a DEX liquidity pool, such as Raydium or Orca on Solana.
+When users provide liquidity on an AMM, they receive an LP token as a “receipt” of their deposit.

-The tokens you deposit in a liquidity pool will be used to facilitate swaps, and you earn trading fees for each swap that utilizes that pool.
-In return, your LP token’s value increases as you collect fees from users making swaps that used your tokens.
-When you return your LP token to a DEX, you receive your deposited tokens plus extra tokens from fees.
+The tokens users deposit in a liquidity pool will be used to facilitate swaps, and users earn trading fees for each swap that utilizes that pool.
+In return, the LP token collects fees in tokens from users making swaps that use its liquidity.
+When a liquidity provider returns their LP token to a DEX, they receive their deposited tokens plus extra tokens from fees.

-However, to incentivize their own pools to attract liquidity, AMMs and Protocols give additional token rewards to depositors.
-By doing so, users are more likely to deposit in those pools to earn more rewards, in addition to just the trading fees.
-This mechanism is called “Yield Farming”.
+However, to incentivize their own pools and attract liquidity, AMMs and protocols can provide additional token rewards to depositors.
+By doing so, users are incentivized to deposit in those pools to earn more rewards in addition to just the trading fees.
+This mechanism is called “yield farming.”

-Once you've provided liquidity to a DEX liquidity pool, you get a receipt of deposit in the form of an LP token.
-This token can sit in your wallet until you redeem it for your deposited tokens, or you can “farm it” by staking it to earn rewards.
+Once users provide liquidity to a DEX liquidity pool, they get a receipt of deposit in the form of an LP token.
+This token can sit in a user's wallet until they redeem it for their deposited tokens, or they can “farm" it by staking the LP token to earn rewards.

-Earning token rewards with your LP token is the basis of DeFi yield farming.
-There are several venues where you can deposit your LP token to receive liquidity mining rewards.
+Earning token rewards by staking an LP token is the basis of DeFi yield farming.
+There are several venues where users can deposit their LP tokens to receive liquidity mining rewards.